Skip to main content

 • How long does the residency appeal process take?

-• Residency appeal decisions will be made 10-15 business days after receipt of all required information and documentation.
+• Residency appeal decisions will be made up to 15 business days after receipt of all required information and documentation.

 For Permanent Residents or Visa Holders: